-The effectiveness of our internal control over financial reporting as of December 31, 2016 has been audited by OUM LLP, an independent registered public accounting firm, as stated in their report, which appears under Item 8 of this Annual Report on Form 10-K.
+OUM & Co.
+LLP, our independent registered public accounting firm, has issued an attestation report expressing an adverse opinion on the effectiveness of our internal control over financial reporting as of December 31, 2016, which appears under Item 8 of this Annual Report on Form 10-K.

-Changes in Internal Control Over Financial Reporting:
+Changes in Internal Control Over Financial Reporting

-There were no changes in our internal control over financial reporting identified in connection with the evaluation required by (d) of Exchange Act Rules 13a-15 or 15d-15 that occurred during our fourth quarter that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Except with respect to the material weakness noted above, there were no changes in our internal control over financial reporting identified in connection with the evaluation required by (d) of Exchange Act Rules 13a-15 or 15d-15 that occurred during our fourth quarter of 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.